ProgrammerAL/Presentations-2023/2023-07 THAT Conference - Deploying to 1 or More Clouds with Pulumi/presentation.md

 - Encrypted in config
 - Per Stack
 - Loaded as an Output value
-- Plan-Text viewable via Pulumi CLI when signed in
+- Plain-Text viewable via Pulumi CLI when signed in

 ---